This is a general overview of current usage and guidelines.

 ‘He asked me, “Will you pick up a copy of ‘The Echo’ for me?'”

-The reverse order is equally standard, though, especially when conspicuousness is desired.
-Font type is a factor.
-Double marks outside are always preferred in U.S. English:
+The reverse order is equally standard.
+Typeface is a factor.
+Double marks outside are generally preferred in U.S. English:

 “She said to me, ‘What does “autopoiesis” mean, anyway?'”

-Both systems are fine, as long as you are internally consistent.
+Both systems are fine, as long as you’re internally consistent.
 Quotation marks are used in the following ways:

 1. When you quote someone directly: